etkecc/ansible/README.md

 <details>
 <summary>Quick Start</summary>

-1. Decide what the domain name will be used for your matrix server ("pretty" domain, like: "gitlab.com" or "issuperstar.com" so your mxid will be like "@john:issuperstar.com"), replace `DOMAIN` below with that domain name
+1. Decide what the domain name will be used for your matrix server ("pretty" domain, like "gitlab.com" or "issuperstar.com" so your mxid will be like "@john:issuperstar.com"), replace `DOMAIN` below with that domain name
 2. Run the following commands and read instructions

 ```bash